- Prayer and Worship

 Evangelicals and Catholics, two of the largest religious communities in the United States, are important voices in the public square.
 The real differences between us have not kept us from that "practical ecumenism" that Pope Francis often speaks about, even as we engage together the complex questions of the day.
 Our continued collaboration can only strengthen the moral and ethical fabric of the country, which bodes well for the future of Catholics, Evangelicals and the nation.

-[In 1942, the National Association of Evangelicals (NAE) was formed and today represents more than 45,000 local churches from almost 40 different denominations.
-Along with individual bridge building on the local level, presently our collaborative partner on the national level is the NAE.]
+In 1942, the National Association of Evangelicals (NAE) was formed and today represents more than 45,000 local churches from almost 40 different denominations.
+Along with individual bridge building on the local level, presently our collaborative partner on the national level is the NAE.
+The USCCB also sponsors a yearly meeting of the Catholic/Evangelical Dialogue that studies theological questions and ways both communities can cooperate together for the good of our local communities.

 The Evangelical-Catholic Dialogue met from 2003 to 2008.
 Theologians from Catholic, Evangelical, and Pentecostal traditions met to discuss issues such as the nature of authority and the meaning of Christ's atonement and redemption.
 The last meeting, which took place in October 2008, was co-chaired by the Most Rev. John Gaydos, Bishop of the Diocese of Jefferson City, for the USCCB and Bonn Clayton, then staff of the National Association of Congregational Christ Churches for the Evangelicals.